The 7 Best Data Integration Tools for Agile Organizations

 AWS Glue

-AWS Glue is a fully managed data integration platform that lets you pull data from multiple sources and centralize it.
+AWS Glue is a fully managed data integration platform that lets you extract data from multiple sources and centralize it.
 This platform uses Apache Spark, an open-source analytics engine for processing large amounts of data — enabling it to work through complex data integration workflows at scale without a complicated user interface.
 Because it’s run by Amazon, AWS Glue works seamlessly with other Amazon services you might already be using.

 Dell Boomi

 A cloud-based data integration tool from the makers of a laptop you might be using to read this article right now, Dell Boomi has a visual interface that allows anyone to build integrations quickly without any coding knowledge.
-This platform is used by companies like Expedia, AT&T, LinkedIn, and American Express to centralize data from over 300,000 apps.
+This platform is used by companies like Expedia, AT&T, LinkedIn, and American Express to transfer data from over 300,000 apps.

 IBM DataStage